NASCAR Star Denny Hamlin Helps Rev Up March for Babies®

 FedEx and Hamlin to Deliver on Commitment To Improve the Health of Moms and Babies

-WHITE PLAINS, N.Y., April 7, 2009 -- FedEx Racing driver Denny Hamlin will drive a special #11 FedEx Office/March for Babies® Toyota in the “SUBWAY Fresh Fit 500” at Phoenix International Raceway on Saturday, April 18, 2009 in effort to rev up the revenue for the March of Dimes and give every baby a healthy start in life.
+WHITE PLAINS, N.Y., MARCH 25, 2010-- FedEx Racing driver Denny Hamlin will drive a special #11 FedEx Office/March for Babies Toyota in the “SUBWAY Fresh Fit 600™” at Phoenix International Raceway on Saturday, April 10, 2010 in effort to rev up the revenue for the March of Dimes and give every baby a healthy start in life.

-During the race, Hamlin also will wear a helmet designed by Bernard “Sonny” VanBuskirk.
-Sonny is the son of FedEx Express employee Bernard VanBuskirk and was born seven weeks premature in 2005.
-Today, their dad says, Morgan, Preston and Chase are healthy, active four-year-olds thanks to the March of Dimes and the medical care he received.
+During the race, Hamlin also will wear a helmet designed by Morgan, Preston and Chase Copeland.
+The triplets are the children of FedEx Office employee Alan Copeland and were born seven weeks premature in 2005.
+Today, their dad says, Morgan, Preston and Chase are healthy, active four-year-olds thanks to the March of Dimes-funded treatments and the medical care they received.

-For the past five years, FedEx has been a national sponsor of the March for Babies, the March of Dimes annual event that raises funds to support research and other programs that improve the health of babies.
+For the past six years, FedEx has been a national sponsor of the March for Babies, the March of Dimes annual event that raises funds to support research and other programs that improve the health of babies.
 March for Babies events happen in more than 900 communities all across the United States.
 Most occur the last weekend of April 24-25.

 “FedEx and the March of Dimes have a long history of working together to save babies,” says Dr. Jennifer L. Howse, President of the March of Dimes.
-“We couldn’t be more pleased with this support from Denny Hamlin and the #11 team.
-He’s a great addition to the longstanding and broad commitments we have received from FedEx and their pledge to fund cutting-edge research and community-based programs that help parents have healthy babies.”
+“We will be supporting Denny and the #11 FedEx racing team to win in Phoenix.
+No matter the outcome, FedEx and Denny will always be champions for babies for helping to fund cutting-edge research and community-based programs that help families have full-term, healthy babies.”

 “FedEx is proud to share with March of Dimes a commitment to on-time, healthy deliveries,” said Laurie Tucker, FedEx senior vice president of FedEx Corporate Marketing.
 “Over the years, March of Dimes has helped thousands, including many FedEx employees, who have had premature babies or have been connected to someone who has.
-Through this national sponsorship, we will continue to support the March of Dimes in their mission to reduce the number of premature births.”
+We are pleased to support the March of Dimes in their mission to reduce the number of premature births.”

 FedEx provides corporate funding and employee volunteerism for several initiatives that help increase resources needed for education and lifesaving research related to preterm birth.
 In addition to the company's sponsorship of March for Babies, FedEx also provides financial support and free shipping for the March of Dimes national campaign to prevent premature births.

 FedEx Corp.
 (NYSE: FDX) provides customers and businesses worldwide with a broad portfolio of transportation, e-commerce and business services.
-With annual revenues of $38 billion, the company offers integrated business applications through operating companies competing collectively and managed collaboratively, under the respected FedEx brand.
-Consistently ranked among the world's most admired and trusted employers, FedEx inspires its more than 290,000 team members to remain "absolutely, positively" focused on safety, the highest ethical and professional standards and the needs of their customers and communities.
-For more information, visit news.fedex.com.
+With annual revenues of $33 billion, the company offers integrated business applications through operating companies competing collectively and managed collaboratively, under the respected FedEx brand.
+Consistently ranked among the world's most admired and trusted employers, FedEx inspires its more than 280,000 team members to remain "absolutely, positively" focused on safety, the highest ethical and professional standards and the needs of their customers and communities.
+For more information, visit news.fedex.com